Now you can use the

 What about radius selection?

-Now let’s get even more powerful using the radius option of Drawing Tools!
+Now let’s get even more powerful using the radius option of

 For this example, let’s use the City Limits tool.
 Click the

-Drawing Tools button, type 30 into the
+Selection Tools button, type 30 into the

 Select map features within box, click the point shape button and click a point in downtown Indianapolis.
 You’ll get all the cities that are within 30 miles of that point highlighted on the map and listed below the map!